Breach of Contract: Beware, a Breach Can Cost You Money ($)

 A Breach of a contract terminates the obligations of a business contract.
 A breach occurs when either one or both parties to a contract have failed to perform under the contract.
 A breach may occur when someone:

-Refuses to perform the terms of the purchase or sale listed
+- Refuses to perform the terms of the purchase or sale listed in the business contract

-Prevents the other party from performing its obligations
+- Prevents the other party from performing its obligations under the contract

 Not all breaches of contract end up in a court.
 The law in NJ distinguishes between different types of breaches of contract.
 For example: